Touchwonders/testflight-exporter/README.md

     $ tfexporter hockeyapp --help

+### DeployGate integration

+Since version 0.2.2 TestFlight exporter supports the upload of your downloaded binaries on DeployGate platform.
+Execute the following command in your terminal:

+    $ tfexporter deploygate --username [YOUR_USERNAME] --token [YOUR_API_TOKEN] --input [YOUR_BINARIES_PATH]

+To get a list of available options, execute:

+    $ tfexporter deploygate --help

 ## How does this thing work?

 TestFlight doesn't provide any API to perform such task like exporting your .ipa's.
 TestFlight Exporter uses [mechanize](https://github.com/sparklemotion/mechanize) to  automatically find and follow the download links on the TestFlight website.